 The solid roof on an outdoor gazebo will add shade and provide full protection from the elements.
 With a gazebo, you won’t have to move the party indoors just because it starts to rain.
 This means gazebos are great for people who love to throw backyard parties.

-A hardtop gazebo is more of an investment, but it will last and will make your backyard the place to be all summer.
+A hardtop gazebo is more of an investment, but it will last and make your backyard the place to be all summer.
 A fabric-topped gazebo is a great starter option and can be found for under $1,000.
 Do you just need a little coverage for your grilling or food prep station?
 Try a grill gazebo for under $400.

 Is your yard prone to mosquitos?
 Choose a gazebo with mesh mosquito net curtains so the bugs won’t crash your party.
 Need some shade from the late afternoon sun?
 Go with a gazebo with solid curtains for added control.